Race Director, Hope & Possibility

 Director, International Chapters

 Gerle Shagdar worked in a fast-moving environment in Mongolia with the Soros Foundation on drafting and implementing new Economic Laws for the country's open market such as Stock Exchange Law, Company Law and Privatization Laws.
 She moved to the US in 2000 worked as a Financial Officer in the Construction company.
-Passionate about helping people to improve the quality of their lives she started volunteering for Achilles International in 2001 and is now the Director of International Chapters.
-Under her leadership, more than ten new Achilles International Chapters started with positive impacts in their communities.
+Passionate about helping people to improve the quality of their lives, she started volunteering for Achilles International in 2001 and is now the Director of International Chapters.
+Under her leadership, more than 10 new Achilles International Chapters started with positive impacts in their communities.
 In her free time, Gerle loves to go running.

 Director, Office Operations and Wheelchair Logistics